martinaalvera/Documentation/admin_documentation/indigo_paas_deploy/galaxy_vm.rst

 TOSCA template configuration
 ----------------------------

 The |galaxy_vm| TOSCA template needs to be configured to use the right image and download the right tool tarball.
+Open the file ``/opt/laniakea-dashoard-config/tosca-templates/galaxy-express.yaml``.

 Tools tarball repository is set in the ``inputs`` section of the TOSCA template: